NicholasBrown-01/taskmaster/README.md

 This lab was to get S3 working alongside our App for the purpose of a user being able to select an image for a task, and that image display along with the task after being selected from the recyclerview.

+### Lab39 Location Location

+This lab updated our taskmaster app to retrieve the user's location and add it to the information being displayed on our All Tasks details page after being selected from the MainActivity RecyclerView.